SAP/spartacus-docs/_pages/dev/features/asm.md

 ### CMS

 ASM customer emulation does not work with CMS content rules and restrictions in Spartacus.
-If there are content rules or restrictions that depend on the customer or the customer's groups to apply, they won't apply during an ASM customer emulation.
-The CMS endpoints will rather provide content based on what the customer support agent can see.
+If there are content rules or restrictions that are normally applied based on a customer's ID, or the customer's group ID, these rules and restrictions will not be applied during an ASM customer emulation.
+The CMS endpoints instead provide content based on what the customer support agent is permitted to see.

 To display CMS content, Spartacus relies on the CMS endpoints from OCC.
-The CMS endpoints don't accept a userId parameter that defines the user for which the request applies.
-During an ASM customer emulation session, the user for which the request applies is the customer, which is different from the authenticated user (the customer support agent).
+When requests are sent, the CMS endpoints do not accept a `userId` parameter that could define the emulated user (that is, the customer).
+The CMS endpoints only recognize the authenticated user as the sender of requests, and in ASM customer emulation sessions, the authenticated user is the customer support agent.

-The OCC CMS endpoints below, use the authenticated user only:
+The following OCC CMS endpoints work only for the authenticated user:

-/{baseSiteId}/cms/components
+- `/{baseSiteId}/cms/components`
-/{baseSiteId}/cms/components/{componentId}
+- `/{baseSiteId}/cms/components/{componentId}`
-/{baseSiteId}/cms/pages
+- `/{baseSiteId}/cms/pages`
-/{baseSiteId}/cms/pages/{pageId}
+- `/{baseSiteId}/cms/pages/{pageId}`
-/{baseSiteId}/cms/sitepages
+- `/{baseSiteId}/cms/sitepages`

-Since OCC CMS endpoints do not accept a userId parameter, it is not possible for an emulated customer to trigger CMS rules and restrictions during an ASM emulation session.
+OCC CMS endpoints do not accept a `userId` parameter, so it is not possible for an emulated customer to trigger CMS rules and restrictions during an ASM emulation session.